2022 Hyundai Elantra Review, Ratings, Specs, Prices, and Photos

 What kind of car is the 2022 Hyundai Elantra?
 What does it compare to?

 The 2022 Hyundai Elantra compact four-door casts a long styling shadow over rivals like the Toyota Corolla and Mazda 3.
-It’s brash on the outside, underbaked inside, but has a welter of powertrain choices that include a Hybrid with stellar EPA ratings.
+It’s brash on the outside, underbaked inside, but has a welter of powertrain choices that include a fun Hybrid with stellar EPA ratings and an N model that transforms it from just a commuter car.

 Is the 2022 Hyundai Elantra a good car?

 Performance gets a bye in base and Hybrid editions, but the 2022 Elantra’s warranty and features earn top scores—and safety’s not far behind.
 We give it a TCC Rating of 6.8 out of 10.
+If rated separately, the Elantra N would rate higher.
 (Read more about how we rate cars.)

 What’s new with the 2022 Hyundai Elantra?

-It’s a carryover, save for the high-output Elantra N due out soon.
-The basic shape carries over its wicked origami look: it’s diamond-studded, cleaved, folded, then cleaved again for good measure.
-It all ties together in an unseamly way—but the interior lets it down with drab trim and a mysterious wall between passengers.
+It’s a carryover, save for the high-output Elantra N that shares mechanicals with the Veloster N. The basic shape carries over its wicked origami look: it’s diamond-studded, cleaved, folded, then cleaved again for good measure.
+It all ties together in an unseemly way—but the interior lets it down with drab trim and a mysterious wall between passengers.

 Base cars carry a 147-hp inline-4 and a CVT for middling power and good fuel economy; the Elantra’s blessed with decent steering and ride quality, which doesn’t dissolve when the high-economy Hybrid powertrain slips in under the hood.
-The spice level goes up to at least two peppers with the 201-hp turbo-4 in the Elantra N Line—and the coming Elantra N tosses on more capsaicin to mix explosive acceleration in with confident grip.
+The spice level goes up to at least two peppers with the 201-hp turbo-4 in the Elantra N Line—and the 276-hp Elantra N tosses on more capsaicin to mix ready acceleration in with confident grip.

 The Elantra nearly qualifies as a mid-size sedan now, but its low roofline cuts into head room.
 We’re less pleased by the seats, which need more padding and shaping to suit the long-distance crowd; the Elantra’s plasticky cabin misses the mark set by Honda and Mazda, too.